 Yes, you can find an option to exercise your rights in your simplebooklet profile under 'Your privacy rights'.
 Please read the following to learn how your requests to exercise your rights are handled.

 As a simplebooklet user, you have the right to be forgotten.
 You can permanently remove all of your data from simplebooklet by deleting your account.
-Learn more about how to delete your account in our documentation.

 All of your booklets will immediately be deleted upon confirmation.
 Where total deletion is not possible (for example, in the case of user analytics), personal data will be anonymized.